arviz-devs/arviz/doc/source/community.md

 ## Blogs and example compilations
-If you have a blog that has 2 or more posts tagged as "ArviZ", you can submit a pull request to add your blog to this list
+If you have a blog that has 2 or more posts tagged as "ArviZ", you can submit a pull request to add your blog to this list.

 ```{include} external_resources.md
 ```